Eclipse-IoT/eclipsecon-2022-hackathon/README.md

 ## BBC micro:bit simulator

+There are two simulators:

-The micro:bit simulator can run on any Linux host with bluez, and simulates the exact same models as the micro:bit firmware.
-This can be used to prototype backend applications without running a micro:bit.
+* A mesh node simulator that runs on any Linux host with bluez, and simulates the exact same models as the micro:bit firmware and sends messages via the gateway.

+* A WASM-based simulator that sends messages directly to Drogue IoT, which can run in any browser.
+This can be used to prototype backend applications without needing to set up a mesh network.
+Note this this uses HTTP unlike the gateway which uses MQTT.

 ## Model conversion